TestDrive

 Overview

-• Launch the Horizon Cloud on Microsoft Azure Universal Console from the Digital Workspace section of My Products in the portal
+• Launch the Horizon Cloud Service from the Digital Workspace section of My Products in the portal.

-• Login to the console and explore the following sections
+• Login to the console and explore the following:

 Before You Begin